 The ingredients for Eva’s Kibbeh recipe are simple but the preparation may be a little difficult for beginners and first-timers.
 Roll up your sleeves and don’t worry, I promise it’s worth the effort!

-2. Chop onions into strips (leave a handful of strips aside to grate into meat mixture)
+2. Slice onions into strips (leave a handful of strips aside to grate into meat mixture)

-3. Drizzle olive oil into a frying pan, add a dash of salt, a dash of pepper, and the rest of the onions.
+3. Drizzle olive oil into a frying pan, add a dash of salt, a dash of pepper, and onions.
 Sauté onions until slightly wilted.

 4. In a big bowl, add ground beef, 1 teaspoon of salt, pepper, and the leftover grated onions and knead together (place a separate bowl of water beside you and continuously wet your hands as you knead)